nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 View the [ServiceDefinition](/api_post_service_definition.html) and [GuidanceResponse](/api_guidance_response.html) sections for more information.

-## Arriving at a disposition ##
+## Arriving at a result ##
-The EMS invokes a `ServiceDefinition`.$evaluate operation referencing a `QuestionnaireResponse` and any previous `Observation` resources for the CDSS to evaluate.
+The EMS invokes a `ServiceDefinition.$evaluate` operation referencing a `QuestionnaireResponse` and any previous `Observation` resources for the CDSS to evaluate.

 The CDSS creates another assertion from the `QuestionnaireResponse` and determines a disposition or result can be provided.